astropy/astropy/docs/development/quickstart.rst

    >>> astropy.__version__  # note: the exact output will differ
    '7.0.0.dev303+gb394fda545.d20240613'

-At this point you may want to try running some or all of the ``astropy`` unit tests.
+Next you may want to try running some or all of the ``astropy`` unit tests.
 Running the full test suite can take a while, so you may want to start with a subset of only the coordinates tests::